WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can put RDS dbs on VMware.

 * aws will manage the usual stuff that aws manages with RDS.
 The difference is that the db lives on VMware

+- this service does what normal RDS does so **patching, availability protection, and so on**.

 ### Aurora